Product Updates

 Addressing Streaming Device Fragmentation

-How many devices do I need to support?
+How many devices do I need to support for my streams?

 The devices on the market that audiences are using to stream content are growing rapidly, especially when you account for older models and new ones arriving on the market.
 Streaming Device makers don’t show any signs of slowing down and are continuously upgrading or introducing new products for users to take advantage of, which can affect the streaming services trying to engage viewer segments.
-Now, I’m sure you’re saying “Adam, it can’t be that bad”, but, brace yourself and take look at this quick snapshot of just the major players for devices:
+Here is a quick snapshot of just the major devices and platforms viewers stream from:

 Streaming Device Fragmentation_Current Device Landscape_Graphic_Brand Logos

-From phones, browsers, and TV suppliers to cars, USB devices, and game consoles, it seems like there is no end to the ever-expanding device growth and it’s becoming the norm.
+From phones, browsers, and TV suppliers to cars, USB devices, and game consoles, the ever-expanding device growth seems to have no end, and it’s becoming the norm.

-Showing the strain it is taking on the streaming industry, another great example of streaming device fragmentation is how leading services support at least 24 devices across 12 different platforms, which corresponds with what we’ve seen in the responses from our annual Video Developer Report and can be viewed in the graph below.
+Showing the strain it is taking on the streaming industry, another great example of streaming device fragmentation is how leading services support over 25 devices across 12 different platforms, which corresponds with what we’ve seen in the responses from our annual Video Developer Report and can be viewed in the graph below.

 Viewer Expectations of Available Streaming Devices_Pie Chart